egrosdou01/blog.grosdouli.dev/blog/2025-03-09-dual-stack-proxmox-pfsense-rke2-cilium/proxmox-pfsense-rke2-dual-stack-cluster-mesh-cilium.md

 ### cluster01 Cluster Mesh Configuration

-The Cilium installation in an RKE2 setup is expressed as a Helm Chart.
-To check the Helm Charts installed, perform the steps below.
+The Cilium installation in an RKE2 setup is expressed as a Helm chart.
+To check the Helm chart installed, perform the steps below.

 1. Get a copy of the `kubeconfig`
 1. ```$ export KUBECONFIG=<directory of the kubeconfig>```